Mrs. Parker and the Vicious Circle

 Mrs. Parker and the Vicious Circle is a 1994 American biographical drama film directed by Alan Rudolph from a screenplay written by Rudolph and Randy Sue Coburn.
 The film stars Jennifer Jason Leigh as writer Dorothy Parker and depicts the members of the Algonquin Round Table, a group of writers, actors and critics who met almost every weekday from 1919 to 1929 at Manhattan's Algonquin Hotel.

 The film was an Official Selection at the 1994 Cannes Film Festival and was nominated for the Palme d'Or.
 The film was a critical but not a commercial success.
 Leigh won the National Society of Film Critics Award for Best Actress.

 Peter Benchley, who plays editor Frank Crowninshield, was the grandson of humorist Robert Benchley, who once worked underneath Crowninshield.
 Actor Wallace Shawn is the son of William Shawn, the longtime editor of The New Yorker.

+Plot

+During the Prohibition era in the United States, the Algonquin Hotel is a hub for the "Vicious Circle," a group of intellectuals.
+Among them is Dorothy Parker, a successful writer.
+Dealing with a troubled marriage to a drug addict, she finds solace in the genuine friendship of Robert Benchley, a colleague at Vanity Fair.
+The "Vicious Circle" successfully stages an improvisational theatrical performance, leading Dorothy to cross paths with Charles MacArthur.
+Their relationship results in abandonment and an abortion, further shaping her sharp and skeptical character.

+Amidst depression, Dorothy attempts suicide, but Robert intervenes, choosing not to pursue a romantic involvement due to fear of potential heartbreak.
+Without the prospect of love, Dorothy and Robert navigate separate paths, seeking solace in different relationships and experiences.
+In 1945, Dorothy discovers Robert's death from cirrhosis of the liver, adding another layer of hardship.
+Attempts at psychoanalysis fail to alleviate the darkness within her.
+In 1958, aged and increasingly isolated in New York, she receives a significant literary award.